 Fine dining

 The Royal Mile offer an endless number of restaurants, perfect for all occasions and tastes.
-Enjoy the very best of Scottish seasonal Artisan produce at Cannonball Restaurant & Bar, which is a historic 17th century three storey building that once served as a schoolhouse.
+Enjoy the very best of Scottish seasonal Artisan produce at Cannonball Restaurant & Bar, a historic 17th century three storey building that once served as a schoolhouse.
 With fabulous views of Edinburgh Castle, this unique setting combines rich history with fine dining, making it a memorable stop for any visitor.

 Home to Scottish Tapas and Taste of Scotland dining, Amber Restaurant creates delicious dishes served with an innovative flair.
 Located within The Scotch Whisky Experience, just steps from the Castle Esplanade, they celebrate Scotland’s culinary and distilling heritage.
 Choose from over 450 drams in Amber’s whisky bar, from well-known favourites to hidden gems ready to discover.